 - Confidence– The only way you can act this way with a customer is by having first established credibility and trust with them.
 That begins with an innerconfidence that comes across in your voice and demeanor.
 You can be politely assertive as long as you are equally confident in yourself and your products.

 Here again, the psychological aspects of decision making are in full bloom.
 The signals you give as a salesperson when a potential transaction is on the table will make all the difference in the outcome.
 If you convey confidence in yourself, in your products, and in how the end result will be beneficial to the customer, you will have mastered a key component in becoming a high producer.

-Art Scenario – In other words, when you truly believe what you are offering is a very good thing for your customer to own and that this is true for multiple reasons on multiple levels, then your conviction works hand-in-hand with your confidence.
+Art Scenario – In other words, when you truly believe what you are offering is an excellent thing for your customer to own and that this is true for multiple reasons on multiple levels, then your conviction works hand-in-hand with your confidence.
 They are going to enjoy it now.
 It can become a family heirloom for future generations to enjoy.
 Or, depending on you and the piece, it might be destined to be investment art.
 If that is your reality and your conviction, then use it to your advantage.

 Our salespeople come to realize while the process may be new, if not a little confusing and intimidating for their customers, that there are really only a few situations with slightly different parameters that come up over and again.
 Being able to recognize the situation and consistently react to it makes them more competent and confident in the process.

 When you realize that you can climb the mountain and take the same trail every time, you pretty quickly become adept at what was once daunting and challenging.
 You may get off on a tangent or side path, but you remain calm because you know you are headed back the tried and true trail very soon.